-If you click on the white arrow, you will hear an interesting story from Jane, a foot care nurse in Massachusetts.
-She travels the state taking care of patients with diabetes and other conditions that create all sorts of foot and nail problems.
-In this audio story she shares her experience with Vicks® VapoRub® for treating toenail fungus.
+About 25 years ago we heard from Jane, a foot care nurse in Massachusetts.
+She traveled the state taking care of patients with diabetes and other conditions that create all sorts of foot and nail problems.
+Jane told us that she had a great remedy for treating toenail fungus: Vicks® VapoRub®:

 May 24, 1999

 The ingredients in Vicks VapoRub include camphor, menthol, eucalyptus oil, cedarleaf oil, nutmeg oil, petrolatum, thymol and turpentine oil.
 Some of these ingredients have antifungal activity.
-Applying a dab to a diseased nail seems like an inexpensive and safe treatment, though we have yet to see a published study of its effectiveness.
+Applying a dab to a diseased nail seems like an inexpensive and safe treatment.

 June 28, 1999